LegendaryDima/backpack-game/README.md

 # What is this???
-**This is a multiplayer game where 2 players get to chose 4 items they put in they're backpack.
-Then one of them has to guess whats in the other ones backpack.
-If you guess it right, you get 1 point, if you dont, you get nothing.
-First to get 4 points wins.
+**This is a multiplayer game where 2 players get to choose 4 items they put in their backpack.
+Then one of them has to guess what's in the other one's backpack.
+If you guess it right, you get 1 point, if you don't, you get nothing.
+First one to get 4 points wins.
 Thats all :)**